CanFleet Delivery's Redesign

 Key User Roles

-To then effectively meet these objectives, the solution needed to address two primary user roles, each requiring tailored features and interfaces:
+To then effectively meet these objectives, the solution focused on two user roles, each with tailored features and interfaces:

 Business Operator: